district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 lineEdit->setValidator(new QRegExpValidator(regExp, this));
 ```

-The qmake tool is smart enough to detect the user interface file
+The `qmake`{.bash} tool is smart enough to detect the user interface file
-gotocelldialog.ui and to generate the appropriate makefile rules to invoke uic,
+`gotocelldialog.ui` and to generate the appropriate makefile rules to invoke uic,
 Qt's user interface compiler.
 The uic tool converts gotocelldialog.ui into C++
-and puts the result in ui_gotocelldialog.h.
+and puts the result in `ui_gotocelldialog.h`{.cpp}.

 In the constructor, we call `setupUi()` to initialize the form.